twonoise/mightymic/README.md

 * Use some trainable AI to "guess" lost peaks, when all stages are overloaded; but rarely possible with `Faust`, i think.
 </details>

+**I need even better SNR, maybe _another_ passive hardware possible?**

+You will need to decrease windings resistance, as it is source of thermal noise.
+To keep inductance, this is possible either with very rare and fragile permalloy or similar core, of at least same size; or, larger transformer(s) need, will do not fit mic body any more.
+Pure silver wire winding also helps, but not so much.

 **What if windings (and/or taps) are not perfectly balanced?**